bk/wmk/readme.md

     the same filename as the content file, but with an extra `.yaml` extension added; or (c) it may be in `index.yaml` files which are inherited by subdirectories and the files contained in them.
-    For details, see the "Site and page variables" section below.
+    For details, see the "Site, page and nav variables" section below.
   - The target filename will be `index.html` in a directory corresponding to the basename of the source file – unless `pretty_path` in the metadata is `false` or the name of the file itself is `index.md` or `index.html` (in which case